 Only about 1 in 200 babies born to women who are actually GBS-positive at the time of birth will have a baby that gets infected.
-Since only 1 in 4 women are carriers, and far fewer than that will be positive at the time of birth, the real chances of a baby getting GBS are less than 0.1%, or 1 in 1000.
+Since only 1 in 4 women is carriers, and far fewer than that will be positive at the time of birth, the real chances of a baby getting GBS is less than 0.1% or 1 in 1000.
 Some estimates are much lower than that.

 What if I’m Positive?

 If you test positive for GBS, most health care providers expect that you will receive IV antibiotics in labor — usually penicillin.
 Antibiotics are given every 4 hours during active labor until delivery, and some doctors will follow up by treating you again after birth.
 Antibiotics come with their own risks, including wiping out good gut flora (which is passed to the baby during birth, colonizing his initially sterile gut) and possibly leaving you at risk for other infections.